-Monosaccharides - structure of aldoses and ketoses, ring structure of sugars, conformations of sugars, mutarotation, anomers, epimers and enantiomers, structure of biologically important sugar derivatives, oxidation of sugars.
-Formation of disaccharides, non-reducing reducing and disaccharides.
-Polysaccharides homoheteropolysaccharides, structural and storage polysaccharides.
-Structure and role of proteoglycans, glycoproteins and glycolipids (gangliosides and lipopolysaccharides).
+Carbohydrates and glycobiology: Monosaccharides - structure of aldoses and ketoses, ring structure of sugars, conformations of sugars, mutarotation, anomers, epimers and enantiomers, structure of biologically important sugar derivatives, oxidation of sugars.
+Formation of disaccharides, reducing and non-reducing disaccharides.
+Polysaccharides homo- and heteropolysaccharides, structural and storage polysaccharides.
+Structure and role proteoglycans, glycoproteins and glycolipids (gangliosides of and lipopolysaccharides).
 Carbohydrates as informational molecules, working with carbohydrates